 As this ancient city is a popular transport hub for all of Dalmatia, it makes one of the best starting points for everything from short day trips to all-day adventures.
 These are some of the very best options to consider for your itinerary, with everything from national parks to magnificent medieval cities.

-12 Best places to visit near Split, Croatia
+12 Best places to visit near Split, Croatia in 2023

 1. Blue Cave on Bisevo Island